-While Chinese culture is known for its traditional powdered tea, the word’sencha’ is actually an adapted Chinese method of preparing tea.
+While Chinese culture is known for its traditional powdered tea, the word’sencha’ is an adapted Chinese tea preparation method.
 It is usually brewed with water.
-Chanoyu, on the other hand, is often made with loose leaf tea.
-It was named for Baisao, a famous Zen Buddhist poet and monk, who sold his tea in Kyoto.
+Chanoyu, on the other hand, is often made with loose-leaf tea.
+It was named for Baisao, a famous Zen Buddhist poet and monk who sold his tea in Kyoto.
 While he was regarded as the first Senchado master, he dispensed with the rigidity of matcha ceremonies, preferring simplicity.

 Shincha is the first tea picked in the year.
-It is often known as ‘new tea’.
-Both teas are high in antioxidants, but sencha is the better choice for most people.
-In Japan, sencha is considered the highest quality, while chanoyu is considered the lower grade.
-However, bancha is a high-quality green tea and is used for everyday drinks.
+It is often known as ‘new tea.’
+Both teas are highly antioxidants, but sencha is the better choice for most people.
+In Japan, sencha is considered the highest quality, while chanoyu is regarded as the lower grade.
+However, bancha is a high-quality green tea used for everyday drinks.

 Unlike other teas, chanoyu is traditionally roasted.
-Its bitter taste is offset by the roasting process.
+The roasting process offsets its bitter taste.
 The result is a savory, rustic taste.
-A good teamaker should use at least one gram of sencha per 50 ml of water.
-While both varieties are great for brewing, a good teamaker will know which is best for you.
+A good tea maker should use at least one gram of sencha per 50 ml of water.
+While both varieties are great for brewing, a good tea maker will know which is best for you.